Skip to main content

 Drink bottled water in most areas

-While tap water quality varies, it's recommended to drink bottled water, especially in rural areas.
-Ashgabat's water is generally safer but bottled is still preferred.
+Tap water quality varies, so stick to bottled water, particularly outside the cities.
+Ashgabat's supply is safer than most, but bottled is still the wiser choice.

 MEDIUM